Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Group theoretic results

-Let $G$ be a reductive over $F$.
+Let $G$ be a reductive group\footnote{Our convention is that all reductive groups are connected.} over $F$.
 Let $S$ be a maximal $\brF$-split torus of $G$ defined over $F$ and $T$ its centralizer (cf. \cite[1.10]{Ti1} for the existence of $S$).
 By Steinberg's Theorem, $G$ is quasi-split over $\brF$ and $T$ is a maximal torus of $G$.
 We let $\calB(G,F)$ (resp. $\calB(G,\brF)$) denote the (extended) Bruhat--Tits building of $G$ over $F$ (resp. $\brF$).
 Let $\mathfrak{a}$ denote a $\sigma$-invariant alcove in the apartment $V:=\calA(G,S,\brF)$ over $\brF$ associated to $S$; we write $\calI$ for the corresponding Iwahori group scheme over $\calO_F$.
 The relative Weyl group $W_0$ and the Iwahori Weyl group are defined as where $N$ is the normalizer of $T$ and $\mathcal{T}_0$ is the connected N\'eron model for $T$.
 These are related by an exact sequence

 For an element $\lambda\in X_*(T)_I$ we write $t_\lambda$ for the corresponding element in $W$; such elements will be called translation elements.
 We will sometimes write $W_G$ or $W_{G_{\brF}}$ for $W$ if we want to specify the group that we are working with.